portxchange/developer-documentation/receiving-data/ship/ship-api.md

-# Getting started: Getting ship's current visit
+# Getting started: Ship API

 To retrieve the current or upcoming visit of a ship from PortXchange, the Ship API can be used.